ingridmathilde/data-science-coursework/challenges/c02-michelson-assignment.md

 ***Observations***:

 **Michelson’s error is 2.9714118 times his uncertainty.
-As such his nominal estimate and error did not capture the true speed of light.**
+As such, his nominal estimate and error did not capture the true speed of light in a vacuum.**

 # Question 4